 - Physical Chemsitry

 Within the area, you can choose from several specialisations ranging from material science to neural networks and from neurobiology to organic chemistry and nanoscience.

 - Major internship including 12 EC theory (60 EC)

 - Minor internship including 6 EC theory (30 EC)

 - Elective courses and philosophy (30 EC)

-For the internships there is a personal supervisors with whom the subjects and research programmes are determined.
+For the internships, there is a personal supervisor with whom the subjects and research programmes are determined.
 There is the opportunity to do part of the internships abroad.

 The language requirements for Master's programme in Science differ from the general language requirements!

 In order to take part in this programme, you need to have fluency in both written and spoken English.
 Non-native speakers of English without a Dutch Bachelor's degree or VWO diploma need one of the following: